Daniel-DS-dev/GADS_Project/README.md

 # -------------------------------------------------------------------------
-## I translated 2 labs from console instructions to 100% command line instructions.
+## I translated 2 labs from console instructions to 100% command line instructions, and I saved them inside the folder "GADS Practise Project/Translations"
 ## The labs are:
 ### 1. Google Cloud Fundamentals: Getting Started with App Engine
 ### 2. Google Cloud Fundamentals: Getting Started with Compute Engine